Experienced Chicago Child Abuse Lawyer Sets The Record Straight

 It’s a hidden epidemic in Chicago and throughout Illinois: child abuse and neglect.
 The number of children reported as abused or neglected in Illinois has steadily increased in recent years, according to data compiled by the Illinois Department of Children & Family Services.

-In fiscal year 2011, 101,507 children were reported as abused or neglected.
+In fiscal year 2011, a total of 101,507 children were reported as abused or neglected.
 Since then, that number has increased each year.
 By 2015, the number had skyrocketed to 110,098 children.
 That’s an 8.5 percent increase over just four years.

 The DCFS report reveals that 59 foster parents and 97 adoptive parents in 2015 abused or neglected children.
 In the previous year, 50 foster parents and 103 adoptive parents were described as “perpetrators” in child abuse and neglect cases.